Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Information Access of the Oppressed

-\begin{quote} ``\emph{Our converts, on the other hand, truly desire to transform the unjust order; but because of their background they believe that they must be the executors of the transformation.
+Our dominant imaginaries of technology development frame the technologists as the sole executors of technological change.
+Seeing through this frame one comes to the inevitable (but incorrect) conclusion that all research aiming to mitigate societal risks should focus solely on inventing mechanisms that IA platforms can operationalize to address concerns of bias, fairness, misinformation and disinformation, privacy, and safety; and we should ensure platforms employ said mechanisms by appealing to their better nature, through public pressure, or via enforcement of legal regulations.
+But what remains elusive just beyond the reach of this frame is the idea that may be the control over these platforms should never have been centralized in the hands of large corporations, because that threatens Big Tech's grand project of empire building~\cite{hao2025empire}.
+To those well-intentioned ``converts'', we quote the following text by Freire: \begin{quoting} ``\emph{Our converts, on the other hand, truly desire to transform the unjust order; but because of their background they believe that they must be the executors of the transformation.
 They talk about the people, but they do not trust them; and trusting the people is the indispensable precondition for revolutionary change.
-A real humanist can be identified more by his trust in the people, which engages him in their struggle, than by a thousand actions in their favor without that trust.}'' \end{quote}
+A real humanist can be identified more by his trust in the people, which engages him in their struggle, than by a thousand actions in their favor without that trust.}'' (Page 60) \end{quoting}